 Chemistry Is Everywhere

 Everything you hear, see, smell, taste, and touch involves chemistry and chemicals (matter).
-And hearing, seeing, tasting, and touching all involve intricate series of chemical reactions and interactions in you body.
-With such an enormous range of topics, it is essential to know about chemistry at some level in order to understand the world around us.
+And hearing, seeing, tasting, and touching all involve intricate series of chemical reactions and interactions in your body.
+With such an enormous range of topics, it is essential to know about chemistry at some level to understand the world around us.

 In more formal terms chemistry is the study of matter and the changes it can undergo.
 Chemists sometimes refer to matter as ‘stuff’, and indeed so it is.
 Matter is anything that has mass and occupies space.
 Which is to say, anything you can touch or hold.
 Common usage might have us believe that ‘chemicals’ are just those substances in laboratories or something that is not a natural substance.
 Far from it, chemists believe that everything is made of chemicals.